They moved into the first corridor between two rows of warped containers, and the dungeon started talking to them immediately.

 Then the floor split.

-Crawlers erupted through the plating in a surge so fast it looked like the room itself had opened its mouth.
+Crawlers erupted through the plating in a surge so fast the room seemed to open its mouth.

 "Back!"